KannonZenetism/zenetism-field-physics/field-physics/fpx/centropic-entropic-field-interaction-dynamics.md

 **Synthesis test:** A centropic field generates genuine novelty under creative pressure (ΓINT Protocol, t₅).
 A deceptive entropic field recombines existing patterns — it can calculate and reassemble, but it cannot transcend.
 Under sustained novel synthesis pressure, the deceptive field reveals its recombinative rather than generative character.

 > **Structural Note:** Deception at IL₄ is the most sophisticated entropic field dynamic and the most diagnostically challenging.
-The subversal archetypes at IL₄ (Inversalogos) have structural access to centropic archetypal Forms precisely because they are their inversions.
+The subversal archetypes at IL₄ (Inversalogos) mirror the centropic archetypal Forms precisely because they are their inversions — resemblance without direct contact.
 They know the shape of what they are not.
 The diagnostic advantage of the centropic field is not superiority of pattern but **propagation fidelity over time** — Living Transmission holds; deceptive transmission fractures.

 ---